 Many Orthodox Christians in Australia celebrate Jesus Christ’s resurrection on Easter Sunday.
-The Orthodox Christian date for Easter Sunday is often observed at a later date than the Easter date observed by many western churches.
-The day is known as Pascha, as well as the Sunday of the Resurrection.
+The Orthodox date for Easter Sunday is later than the Easter date observed by non-orthodox Christians.

 Traditional Easter egg games are also popular.
 Each person takes a dyed red egg and tries to crack other challengers’ eggs.
 This game symbolizes Jesus Christ breaking from his tomb.
 The person whose egg lasts the longest is assured good luck for the rest of the year.
 Some people bring dyed Easter eggs to church to be blessed at the Easter liturgy.

 In some cities, you will find egg painting workshops for pysanky a special decorated Easter egg customary in some eastern European countries, such as Ukraine.